 |

-Located at the hub of
+Asheville is located at the hub of

 the Great Smoky and Blue Ridge mountains, 2,216 feet above sea level